shapirov103/eks-blueprints-extension/README.md

 Instructions are provided for MacOS.
 For Linux and Windows please consult documentation how to install the required components (`make`, `nodejs`).
 Please consider contributing to this guide.

-1. Install make on Mac.
+1. Install Make on Mac.
 ```
 $ sudo brew install make
 ```